THE CULMINATING EXPERIENCE

 It is the policy of the Division of Research and Graduate Studies (DRGS) that only those graduate projects (298) reviewed and recommended by the faculty and the university graduate office may be made available in the Henry Madden Library's digitized collection.

 It shall be understood that not every graduate project (298) will be reviewed at the university level for placement in the digitized collection.
 The review is voluntary, with faculty discretion determining which projects are advanced for review.

 Benefits for participation include improved visibility for high-quality projects.
 Such exposure may be helpful to student resumes and provide recognition for faculty members guiding students through the research process.
 Participation also ensures uniformity in the professional presentation of projects.

 For further procedural information, click here.

 A thesis is the written product of the systematic study of a significant problem.
 It clearly identifies the problem, states the major assumptions, explains the significance of the undertaking, sets forth the sources for and methods of gathering information, analyzes the data, and offers a conclusion or recommendation.
 The finished product must evidence originality, critical and independent thinking, appropriate organization and format, clarity of purpose, and accurate and thorough documentation.
 Normally, an oral defense of the thesis will be required.

-Critical and independent thinking should characterize every project.
+Critical and independent thinking should characterize every thesis.
 Mere description, cataloging, compilation, and other superficial procedures are not adequate.

 - The thesis is a highly structured document resulting from original student research.